learning-zone/react-basics/README.md

 **Note:**

 * A HOC do not modify or mutate components.
-It creates a new ones.
+It creates a new one.
 * A HOC is used to compose components for code reuse.
 * A HOC is a pure function.
 It has no side effects, returning only a new component.